 The Eastern Algarve is more than just sun, sea and sand!

 Seahorses, dolphins, flamingos, chameleons, migratory birds can be spotted in this beautiful and unique nature reserve Ria Formosa in the sunny Algarve.
-From our plot, where we are going to build a Guesthouse, we look at the fishing village of Fuseta, the Atlantic Ocean and this unique lagoon!

-Photo: Salt pans near Tavira
+Photo: salt pans near Tavira

 Pearl of the Algarve

-Unique environment for bird watchers and hikers
+Unique environment for birdwatchers and hikers

 Dolphin spotting in the Algarve